ayheong/personal-finance-app/README.md

 # personal-finance-app

 A full-stack web app that converts raw bank and credit card statements into categorized expenses and budget insights.
-Built with Flask + MongoDB, integrating a fine-tuned BERT model with regex rules for transaction classification.
+Built with Flask + MongoDB, integrates a fine-tuned BERT model with regex rules for transaction classification.

 ---

 ## Features
 - Secure JWT-based login
-- CSV upload with deduplication
+- CSV upload
 - Transaction categorization with BERT + regex
-- Interactive budgeting dashboard
+- Interactive dashboard

 ---